Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Discussion

-In addition, it is well-known that the speckle noise appears if the laser beam reflects from a rough surface~\cite{Goodman2007Speckle,Goldfischer1965Far,Dainty2013Laser,Gatti2008ThreeTheory,Magatti2009Three}.
-For example, the experimental speckle in Fig.~\ref{01SchemeAndSpeckle}(b) is originated from the far-field diffraction of coherent light wavefront modulated by a random phase.
-In our work, holographic projection is realized by the far-field diffraction of GS-CGH with a coherent light illumination.
-Thus, the speckle noise is a unavoidable defects for the holographic reconstruction but is profitable to enhancing the $g^{(2)}(0)$ peak value of projection pattern.
-In order to investigate the influence of speckle noise on the $g^{(2)}(0)$ peak value in a noise-free environment, we numerically simulated holographic projection by restart GS with all-one target pattern (no displayed here).
-Figure~\ref{08ALLone}(a) is one of 10,000 holographic projection results according to restart GS algorithm.
-Here, the CGH's effective diameter $D_{\rm{CGH}}$ is 4 mm.
-Other simulated parameters are same as those in Fig.~\ref{02ThermalAndHol}(b).
-Figure~\ref{08ALLone}(b) shows the second-order spatial correlation function calculated by intensity correlation according to those 10,000 frames holographic projection.
-Here, the speckle noise originated from the holographic projection shows the bunching effect with the full width at half maximum (FWHM) 89.1 $\mu m$ and the peak value 2.00 of bunching effect.
-What's more, dynamic curves of the $g^{(2)}(0)$ peak value only on first 1,000 holographic projection results is shown in Fig.~\ref{08ALLone}(c).
-Here, the average peak value $\overline{g^{(2)}(0)}$ of 1,000 holographic projection is 1.99.
-Note that, the FWHM of the bunching peak represents the average size of speckle grains and the $g^{(2)}(0)$ peak value lies with PDF of light intensity of speckle noise.
-Furthermore, dynamic curves of the $g^{(2)}(0)$ peak value in Fig.~\ref{08ALLone}(c) demonstrates that each speckle pattern of 10,000 holographic projection exhibits identical statistically behavior.
-According to the similar result of bunching effect and dynamic curves of $g^{(2)}(0)$ peak value of chaotic light speckle in Fig.~\ref{04Thermalg2bySingleorMulti}, those two types of speckle (chaotic speckle and speckle noise of holographic projection) exhibit identical physical properties.
+To investigate the influence of coherent speckle noise on $g^{(2)}(0)$ in a noise-free environment, we numerically simulated holographic projection using the independent restart GS algorithm with a uniform target pattern defined by an all-ones matrix (no displayed here).
+Figure~\ref{08ALLone}(a) presents one of the 10,000 holographic projection results generated by this algorithm.
+In this simulation, the effective diameter $D_{\rm{CGH}}$ of the CGH is 4 mm, while all other parameters remain identical to those in Fig.~\ref{02ThermalAndHol}(b).
+Figure~\ref{08ALLone}(b) displays the second-order spatial correlation function calculated via multi-frame intensity correlation of these 10,000 projection patterns.
+The coherent speckle noise exhibits a bunching effect with a full width at half maximum (FWHM) of 89.1 $\mu m$ and a peak value of 2.00.
+Additionally, figure~\ref{08ALLone}(c) shows the single-frame measured dynamic curves of $g^{(2)}(0)$ derived from the first 1,000 projection results.
+The average peak value $\overline{g^{(2)}(0)}$ and standard deviation across all 10,000 projection patterns is $1.99\pm0.01$.
+It is worth noting that the FWHM of the bunching peak represents the average size of the speckle grains, while $g^{(2)}(0)$ is governed by the PDF of the speckle light intensity.
+Moreover, the dynamic curves in Fig.~\ref{08ALLone}(c) demonstrates that each of the 1,000 noise patterns exhibits nearly identical statistically behavior.
+Consequently, given the similarity between the bunching effect shown in Fig.~\ref{04Thermalg2bySingleorMulti}(a) and the dynamic curve of $g^{(2)}(0)$ shown in Fig.~\ref{04Thermalg2bySingleorMulti}(b) originated from the Rayleigh speckle, we conclude that these two types of speckle (Rayleigh speckle and coherent speckle noise) share identical physical properties.
+Beyond the target pattern itself, the coherent speckle noise also modulates the statistical distribution of the projected light intensity, thereby increasing the value of $g_{\text{P}}^{(2)}(0)$.